bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 #### 4.3.2.
 Copy constructor

-A *Copy constructor* is a constructor who's first parameter is a reference of the same class (a regular reference or a const reference) and either accepts no arguments or has default values for all it's other arguments.
+A *Copy constructor* is a constructor who's first parameter is a reference of the same class (a regular reference or a `const` reference) and either accepts no arguments or has default values for all it's other arguments.

-If a class has no explicitly defined copy constructor the compiler will automatically create a default copy constructor for it that receives a const reference.[^6]
+If a class has no explicitly defined copy constructor the compiler will automatically generate a default copy constructor for it that receives a const reference.[^7]

 Example: